ozrevulsion/AngularWorkshop/README.md

 ### What to do to get to Stage 5

 - Grab the entire contents of the div that has the ng-repeat on it.
 That is the inner contents not the the element with the ng-repeat itself.
 Cut this code and create yourself a new folder called templates and within there create a file called tktv-result.html.
 This is where our result template will live.
-The tktv is our namespace (**T**al**K**a**T**i**V**e) this is simply a covention and is not required by angular.
+The tktv is our namespace, (t)-al-(k)-a-(t)-i-(v)-e, this is simply a covention and is not required by angular.

 - Once we have this saved down we can go back to our html and in the middle of our ng-repeat we can add the following tag: